robtweed/qoper8-cp/README.md

 - *maxPoolSize*: It is possible to modify the poolSize of a running *QOper8-cp* system (see later), but you may want to set a cap on what is possible.
 This *maxPoolSize* option allows you to do this.
 If not specified, a value of 32 is used.

 - *workerModulePath*: Every time *QOper8-cp* is instantiated, it creates a file containing its Worker processing logic (named *QOper8Worker.js*).
 You can specify the file path that it will use for this file.
-By default it is written to the current working directory (ie the directory in which you are running your Node.js script file);
+By default it is written to the current working directory (ie the directory in which you are running your Node.js or Bun.js script file);

 - *handlersByMessageType*: a JavaScript Map of each message type to its respective handler method module URL.
 Message types can be any string value.
 See later on how to use this Map.